People

 Yirong Yang

-Yirong is a 4th year EE PhD student.
+Yirong is an EE PhD student.
 She completed her BS in Engineering Physics at Tsinghua University.
 Her research models the behavior of photon counting detectors and the expected improvements in CT imaging tasks such as diagnosing stroke.

 Research Staff